 1. Do not use a wide utensil for preparing, as this will dry up the mix while you roll the balls.
 Chose a heavy bottom narrow utensil to keep the mix sticky and moist for longer while you roll the balls.

 2. The consistency of jaggery syrup is very important.
-I prefer to make these ladoos with jaggery syrup that has reached a soft ball consistency.
+I prefer to make these ladoos with jaggery syrup that has reached a consistency of soft ball.
 If you are not sure of the consistency, it is still ok to go with a string consistency, but they will have a reduced shelf life.

 3. Peanuts must be ground very coarsely and not to smooth powder, else the amount of jaggery syrup will not be enough for binding.
 Use only the exact amount of ingredients mentioned. if desired peanuts can be used without pulsing or can be replaced with any oily nuts or even with sesame seeds.